-Check out this list of things to do during your first trimester of pregnancy.
+Check out this list of important things to do during your first trimester of pregnancy.

-It might have been a battle to get here or a complete surprise.
+It might have been a battle getting pregnant, relatively simple or a maybe a complete surprise pregnancy.

 Make sure to eat every 2-3 hours to help keep your “morning sickness” at bay.

-If you want to make sure to keep it to a minimum, don’t wait too long between meals.
+If you’re trying to lessen the nausea and keep it to a minimum, don’t wait too long between meals.

 Keep snacking between meals and make sure to get enough protein in those snacks and meals.